egr95/R-codacore/README.md

 For an equivalent implementation in python, check [py-codacore](https://github.com/egr95/py-codacore).
 If you are interested in reproducing the results in the [original paper](add_arxiv_link), check [this repo](https://github.com/cunningham-lab/codacore).

 Note this repository is under active development.
-If you would like to use CoDaCoRe on your dataset, and have any questions regarding the usage, implementation, or model itself, do not hesitate to contact <eg2912@columbia.edu>.
+If you would like to use CoDaCoRe on your dataset, and have any questions regarding the installation, usage, implementation, or model itself, do not hesitate to contact <eg2912@columbia.edu>.

 ## How to run CoDaCoRe